 Biography

-Sophie Bright grew up with jazz playing in the big band Dai Kimoto & Swing Kids in Switzerland.
-She performed at jazz festivals and jam sessions around the world.
+Sophie grew up with jazz, playing trombone in the big band Dai Kimoto & Swing Kids, and enjoying performances at jazz festivals and jam sessions around the world.
 Thanks to her teacher Fredi Sonderegger she discovered passion for classical music, winning her first solo with an orchestra when she was 12.
-As a soloist Sophie won numerous classical and jazz competitions and received awards, such as United Classics Golden Key Trophy, the Beringer Jazz Award, the EMCY 2021 prize and the 1st prize in the Lions European competition Thomas Kuti 2023.
-At the age of 18, Sophie was the youngest finalist at the at the Aeolus 2023, where she also received the special prize for the best interpretation.
+Sophie's musical awards include multiple first prizes at the Swiss Youth Music Competition (SJMW), the Beringer Jazz Award, the EMCY Prize 2021, and the first prize at the 2023 Lions European Music Competition Thomas Kuti.
 She was featured on Swiss radio SRF2 as both classical and jazz young talent.
-In 2025 Sophie received her bachelor degree with disctinction from Hochschule für Künste Bern where she studied trombone with legendary Ian Bousfield.
-Sophie is now ABRSM fellow in London undertaking her master studies in the Royal Academy of Music.
+At the age of 18, Sophie was the youngest finalist at the at the Aeolus 2023, where she also received the best interpretation prize.
+In 2026 she became finalist in the Royal Over-Seas Leage (ROSL) Music Competition in the Wind, Brass and Percussion category, where she was also awarded the Phillip Jones Memorial Prize for Outstanding Brass Player.